What to do to publish or copy records

 PROV will not license material which it considers should be restricted for reasons of privacy, public safety, security and law enforcement, public health, commercialisation and compliance with the law.

-7. Steps for obtaining permission from PROV to reuse (publish)
+7. Steps for obtaining permission from PROV to publish or reuse

 These steps should be followed when you are seeking permission to publish all or part of a record held by PROV.
 This process must be followed for each individual record and each creator/author of the record.

-Step One: Determine who is the creator or author of the record (i.e name or title written, signed or printed).
+Step Two: Determine who is the creator or author of the record (i.e. name or title written, signed or printed).

-Step Four: It is your responsibility to conduct a reasonable search for the copyright owner and consider your risks in publishing records where the copyright owner cannot be traced.
+Step Five: If the material was clearly created by a private individual or organisation, then legally PROV cannot grant permission to publish.
+It is your responsibility to conduct a reasonable search for the copyright owner if required, and consider your risks in publishing records, including where the copyright owner cannot be traced.
+More information on seeking permission from copyright owners can be found in the Australian Copyright Council's Fact Sheet - Permission: How to Get It.

 8. What is fair dealing?